ASU topped the list based on a survey of peers

 ASU has launched several unique programs in the past few years, including several focused on widening access to higher education, which is a mission of University President Michael Crow.

 ASU is also exploring better ways to teach.
-Several hundred freshmen are participating in a new project-based learning pilot this year called ProMod.
+Several hundred first-year students are participating in a new project-based learning pilot this year called ProMod.
 The program combines instruction in general education and students’ focused areas of study while they tackle real life problems.
 Faculty are researching whether the students are more likely to complete their degrees than students who take classes delivered in the traditional way.

 The W.P.
 Carey School of Business, which maintained its top-30 ranking for undergraduate business schools in the magazine’s listings, was among the first to create a master’s of science in business analytics, in which graduates learn how to harness the power of massive amounts of data.
 The program, which was started in response to industry demand, has tripled its enrollment in the two years it’s been offered.